 Chagulak Island is round-shaped (diameter 1,9 mi / 3,1 km) and consists of a single cone stratovolcano (height 3747 ft / 1142 m).
 Chagulak is separated from Amukta Island via a sea channel (width 4,3 mi / 7 km).

 Port Aleutian Islands cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Aleutian Islands, Alaska.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

-Silversea's expedition cruise ship Silver Explorer has become entangled in a drifting fishing net which damaged the vessel and forced a drydock for...June 26, 2019
+Silversea Expeditions ship Silver Explorer has become entangled in a drifting fishing net which damaged the vessel and forced a drydock for repairs...June 26, 2019